-Help Nevada State Bank support CIS of Nevada by participating in a school supplies drive for students in need.
+Nevada State Bank helps CIS of Nevada with a school supplies drive for students in need.

 Many Nevadans are concerned about our state’s high school graduation rate, which is among the lowest in the country.
 CIS is working to help Nevada schools improve that number by connecting students and their families with community assistance.
 CIS partners with social service agencies as well as businesses like Nevada State Bank that provide donations and volunteers.

 “We’re proud to again assist CIS in its annual Fill the Bus campaign,” said Nevada State Bank President & CEO Terry Shirey.
 “In addition, the Bank provides monetary support for CIS programs in at-risk schools throughout the state, which include hunger prevention, case management, and financial literacy training.
 Having access to resources from CIS may make the difference between success and failure for a student in need.
 I believe providing that access is a great investment in the future of our state.”

 For more information on Nevada State Bank’s activities in local communities, please visit https://www.nsbank.com/about-us/community/

 For more information on CIS, please visit https://www.cisnevada.org/